-APPROVED HUMANITIES APPROVED MATHS AND SCIENCES Aboriginal Studies 30 Cultural and Physical Anthropology 30 French Language Arts 30-1 International Politics 30 Language and Culture 30 Language Arts 30 Social Studies 30-1 Western World History 30 World Geography 30 Biology 30 Chemistry 30 CTS Computer Science Mathematics 30-11 Mathematics 30-22 (70%) Mathematics 311 Physics 30 Pure Mathematics 301 Science 30 APPROVED FINE ARTS APPROVED OPTION- OTHER NON-ACADEMIC 30-LEVEL SUBJECTS Applied Graphics Arts 30 Art 30 or 31 Choral Music 30 Dance 35 Drama 30 Instrumental Music 30 Music 30, 31 or 35 Musical theatre 35 Performing Arts Advanced CTS Applied Sociology 30 Experimental Psychology 30 Microeconomics 30 Philosophies of Man 30 Physical Education 30 Religious Studies 35 Social Studies 30-2 World Religions 30
+FACULTY/PROGRAM ALBERTA REÇ UIRED COURSES NOTES OR SUPPLEMEN- TARY REQUIREMENTS BSc General Studies (3 year) English Language Arts 30-1 Math 30-11 (60%) or Math 30 Chemistry 30 TWO approved courses at the Approved Option (Biology 30) e 30 level of which ONE may be an BSc Psychology (3 or 4 year) English Language Arts 30-1 Math 30-11 (60%) or Math 30 THREE approved courses at an Approved Option)-2 2 (70%) the 30 level of which ONE may be BSc Wellness Management (3 year) BSc Wellness (4 year) English Language Arts 30-1 Math 30-11 Chemistry 30 TWO approved courses at the Approved Option (Biology 30) e 30 level of which ONE may be an 0 recommended) Kettering Transfer Agreement Nursing Track English Language Arts 30-1 Math 30-11 (65%) or Math 30 Biology 30 Chemistry 30 ONE approved course at the 3 Approved Option (Physics 30 0 level of which ONE may be an 65% average is needed unless otherwise stated 100 numbered courses will not meet entrance requirements.
+APPROVED HU MANITIES APPROVED MATHS A AND SCIENCES Aboriginal Studies 30 Cultural and Physical Anthropolog French Language Arts 30-1 International Politics 30 Language and Culture 30 Language Arts 30 Social Studies 30-1 Western World History 30 World Geography 30 y 30 Biology 30 Chemistry 30 CTS Computer Science Mathematics 30-11 Mathematics 30-22 (70%) Mathematics 311 Physics 30 Pure Mathematics 301 Science 30 APPROVED F INE ARTS APPROVED OPTION- OTHER 30-LEVEL SUBJECTS NON-ACADEMIC Applied Graphics Arts 30 Art 30 or 31 Choral Music 30 Dance 35 Drama 30 Instrumental Music 30 Music 30, 31 or 35 Musical theatre 35 Advanced CTS Applied Sociology 30 Experimental Psychology 30 Microeconomics 30 Philosophies of Man 30 Physical Education 30 Religious Studies 35 Social Studies 30-2

-STUDENTS ADMISSION SUBJECT GROUPS BY REGION CHARTS (ON THE FOLLOWING PAGES)
+ADMISSION SUBJECT GROUPS BY REGION CHARTS (ON THE FOLLOWING PAGES)

 Subject lists are not exhaustive.
-If a student has taken a subject not listed, which may fit into a group other than Approved Option, the student should contact the Admissions Team.
+If a student has taken a subject not listed, which may fit into a group other than Approved Option, the student should contact Registrar and Admissions Services.

-Note: Alberta 30 Level courses are grade 12 courses.
-Please check and compare your Provincial/USA/International high school requirements with Alberta equivalencies.
+Note: Alberta 30 level courses are grade 12 courses.

+Please check on the following pages to compare national/international high school requirements with Alberta equivalencies.